 The story of Glenfiddich Scotch whisky starts in 1886.
-William Grant, together with his 9 children start to build a distillery by hand.
-It took about one year to finish the building work and in 1887 the distillery was ready.
+William Grant, together with his 9 children started to build a distillery by hand.
+The building work took about one year to finish and in 1887 the distillery was ready.
 On Christmas day on that year the first drops of Glenfiddich were produced.

 The name Glenfiddich is Gaelic for “Valley of the Deer”.
 The distillery is unique because it’s one of the few single malt distilleries which is still family owned and it is one of the largest producers of Scotch whisky in the world.

-It is set in the Speyside region of Scotland, which is the very heart of whisky production.
+The Glenfiddich distillery is set in the Speyside region of Scotland, which is the very heart of whisky production.
 Speyside boasts the largest proportion of whisky distilleries.
-It is a beautiful part of Scotland and one cannot help but be impressed with the location of Glenfiddich.
+It is a beautiful part of Scotland and any visitor to Speyside cannot help but be impressed with the location of Glenfiddich.

 Over the years not very much has changed.
 The same warehouses built by William Grant & Sons are still in use today.
 The family is able to draw on the years of experience that has been passed down from one generation to another.